Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Coconut oil is an excellent home remedy to keep your dog's coat and skin healthy.
 It contains lauric acid, which has anti-inflammatory and antibacterial properties and can relieve itching.
 You can mix a small amount of coconut oil into their food or apply it directly to the skin and gently massage it in to soothe dry and flaky areas.

-2. Olive Oil or Flaxseed Oil
+2. Olive Oil or Linseed Oil

 These oils are rich in omega-3 fatty acids, which are important for healthy skin and a shiny coat.
-You can mix a teaspoon of olive or flaxseed oil into your dog's food daily to support shedding and moisturize the skin.
+You can mix a teaspoon of olive or linseed oil into your dog's food daily to support shedding and moisturize the skin.

 3. Apple Cider Vinegar

 Apple cider vinegar can help dogs suffering from dry skin or skin irritations during shedding.
-You can use a diluted mixture of apple cider vinegar (1 part apple cider vinegar, 3 parts water) and spray it on your dog's skin or gently rub it in.
+You can use a diluted mixture of apple cider vinegar (1 part apple cider vinegar, 3 parts water) and spray it onto your dog's skin or gently rub it in.
 Apple cider vinegar has antibacterial and antifungal properties that can relieve skin problems.

 4. Brewer's Yeast